Welcome, Home!

 We need:

-Stripes of Solidarity exists to amplify these truths and build a world where rare disease patients—especially those from LGBTQ+ and BIPOC communities—aren’t left behind.
+Stripes of Solidarity exists to amplify these truths and build a world where rare disease patients, especially those from BIPOC and 2SLGBTQIA+ communities, aren’t left behind.

 Join us in spreading awareness, driving change, and making rare disease advocacy as inclusive as it is powerful.